Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Uniformly-Damped Binomial Filter (Transfer-Function)

 Given the magnitude of the filter, the magnitude flatness and selectivity of the filter can be investigated by respectively finding the derivative of the magnitude with respect to the frequency and the negative derivative of the magnitude with respect to the frequency at the origin.

 From (\ref{dfdw}), it is easy to see that, since (\ref{magf}) is positive, the derivative monotonically decreases with no ripple.
 The $k$th, ($k = 1, ... \infty$) derivatives of the gain are zero at the origin ($\omega=0$) of the closed left-half complex plane for all $n$, except for even indexed $k$th derivatives, $k= 2i$ up to $2n$, where $i= 1,2,...,n$, provided $n > 2$.
-As illustrated in Fig.~\ref{figcmpmag}, this results in a maximal flatness for $n <=2$ and a flatness in between that of the BWF and BMF for $n > 2$.
+As illustrated in Fig.~\ref{figcmpmag}, this results in a maximal flatness for $n <=2$, a flatness in between that of the \gls{bwf} and \gls{bmf0} for $n > 2$, and a flatness approximately that of the \gls{bmf0} as $n$ increases in the allowable finite integer limit.

-It is obvious from (\ref{fs}), that the frequency selectivity is the same as the BWF for $n<=2$ and in between the BWF and BMF for $n>2$.
+It is obvious from (\ref{fs}), that the frequency selectivity of \gls{udbmf5} is the same as that of the \gls{bwf} for $n<=2$, it is between that of the \gls{bwf} and \gls{bmf0} for $n>2$, and then it is approximately the same as that of the \gls{bmf0} for $n\to\inf$.